vijayrajpanchall/matic-docs/docs/supernets/design/blockchain.md

 ---

-Supernets are built on a common blockchain design that effectively manages and maintains the blockchain data structure, consisting of a sequential chain of blocks containing transactions and other metadata.
+Supernets are built on a common blockchain design that effectively manages and maintains the blockchain data structure, consisting of a sequential chain of blocks containing transactions and other metadata; a state database.

 The core blockchain implementation offers various functionalities, such as: